 A junior Muslim doctor from Malaysia, Ms. Farah Roslan, seriously thought of a need for a disposable sterile hijab while training in a UK hospital.
 Her instructors told her that they had concerns about the infection her hijab may cause as she was wearing it throughout the day during her training sessions.

-“I didn’t feel comfortable taking it off and I was pulled out from the theatre, respectfully, due to infection control.”
+“I didn’t feel comfortable taking it off and I was pulled out from the theatre, respectfully, due to infection concerns.”

-She said that the middle ground had to be found between “dress code due to her faith and the passion of being in the operation theater as a medical student.
+It was the time when she decided to find the middle ground between dress code due to her faith and the passion of being in the operation theater as a medical student.
 She solved the issue by designing a disposable headscarf.
-Her employer formally introduced this headscarf in the hospital she was working in early December.
+Her employer formally introduced this headscarf in the hospital she was working in in early December 2020.
 Now they plan to introduce it nationwide.

 This looks like an interesting story of how a hijabi in the medical profession tried to solve this problem while fully meeting her religious obligations.

-We expect some of our readers to think seriously about the potential of a disposable sterile headscarf.
+We expect some of our readers to think seriously about the potential of a disposable sterile headscarf business.
 Hopefully, they can start manufacturing this kind of hijab which they may be able to sell to Muslim medical female professionals all over the world.